tonymaynard97/finnhub/README.md

 ### Production

-The application is not currently deployed anywhere.
+The application is deployed [here](https://fm-manager-tm.herokuapp.com/).
 A docker file has been provided in the event that the application is needed in containerised form.
 To build this run `docker build .` from the root folder.
 To run the container locally you have to take note of the build image tag e.g. `d64fea91cb33` and then run `docker run -p XXXX:3000 -d <BUILD_TAG>` where `XXXX` is a port you want to expose the container on.